kyle-aoki/typescript-sdk-generator/README.md

 Generates a typescript file based on Spring `RestController` methods.
+Not production ready.

 Example:
 ```